brettz9/filebrowser-electron/README.md

 ## To-dos

+1. cmd-1 for icon view, cmd-3 for column view
 1. Let arrow keys work in icon view
 1. List view/Gallery view
 1. Ideally would allow separate windows and tabs, with menu bar